danielbertolozi/danielbertolozi.github.io/content/DesignByContract.md

 Also, DbC implies that a "supplier" (callee) should not try to verify that the contract is being followed correctly - it should "fail hard".
 This is a practice known as Offensive Programming (low error tolerance; opposed to defensive programming, which tries to soften errors effects - in that scenario, a supplier would need to figure out how to handle possible errors).

+## In Practice - Coding

+Some languages provide support out of the box, such as Eiffel, Closure, Kotlin, Scala, and others.

+If your preferred language (e.g. JS) doesn't provide it, still there's third party libs that can provide that.

+[In this repository](TBD), I've done an implementation using `babel-plugin-contracts`, which runs as a babel plugin (should be easy to implement on a project), and typescript.
+As you can see, I experimented with using Decorators for making such assertions, and I found that they did work well and provided easy to read code.

+**It's important that you do not ship your productive code with DbC assertions, as this may cause unnecessary overheads.**

 [1] Invariant is a mathematical concept, but, for what it matters, it's an unchangeable assumption/property.
 A class invariant is this constant, unchangeable assumption or property, to a class.
 It's bound to it's business context - you can't have negative days in a calendar.

 [2] Behavioral Subtyping is a type of subtyping relation (strong), which intends to bring semantic interoperability between types of a given hierarchy - a class may be replaced by its subtypes without altering correctness (adhesion of an algorithm to a spec) of a software program.

 Hope this is useful for someone.
 Otherwise, as they say, teaching is the best way of learning.